Computable classifications of continuous, transducer, and regular functions: Background on regular functions

 To use only one tape we alternate binary bits of $x$ and $y$:

 and then $f(x) = y$ if and only if the automaton visits its acceptance state(s) infinitely often while scanning this input.
-Chauduri et al. \cite{vardi} studied regular functions with respect to bases other than binary.
-In the rest of this paper, we will use ``regular" to refer to functions that are regular to base 2.
+Chaudhuri, Sankaranarayanan, and Vardi~\cite{vardi} studied regular functions with respect to bases other than binary.
+In the rest of this article, we will use ``regular" to refer to functions that are regular to base 2.

+We point out some different terminologies used in the literature.
+In \cite{reeeg} the authors refer to the set of (infinite) strings \emph{accepted} by a B\"{u}chi automaton, and call a subset $A\subseteq\mathbb{R}^n$ \emph{recognized} by a B\"{u}chi automaton (with respect to base $r$) if the set of all words representing an element of $A$ to base $r$ is accepted by the B\"{u}chi automaton.
+In \cite{vardi} however the authors used \emph{accepted} for both words and sets of reals and functions, although they introduced the notion of being accepted by a function automaton.

+In this article, we prefer to simplify the notation and will only refer to words being accepted by a B\"{u}chi automaton.
+Whenever we refer to the \emph{graph} of a function $f$, we always mean the set of all strings $\alpha\oplus\beta$ such that $f(\overline{\alpha})=\overline{\beta}$.

 It may not be immediately apparent, but not every regular function is continuous:

 \begin{example} The function